 Keep scrolling for more on the Takata recall, which is part of the largest series of recalls in US history.

-Top cars for 2019 – our expert reviews uncover the best.
+Best cars for 2020 – our expert reviews.

 Ford Takata recall: what’s the problem?